 Day 10: Boat to Isla Santa Cruz, Charles Darwin Research Station

 It's time for a change of scene as you take the public speedboat from San Cristóbal to the island of Santa Cruz today.
 Located in the center of the archipelago, this is the second-largest island in the Galápagos and home to its largest town, Puerto Ayora.
 Upon arrival, you'll meet your guide and set off on a hike into the island's highlands, where you can observe giant tortoises in their natural habitat and explore the impressive lava tunnels that dot the area.
-Make another stop at the so-called "Twin Craters," home to various rare and resplendent bird species.
+Make another stop at the so-called "Twin Craters" (Los Gemelos), home to various rare and resplendent bird species.

 After enjoying a healthy meal on a farm in the highlands, your guide will bring you back to Puerto Ayora to visit the Charles Darwin Foundation and its research station, home to many giant tortoises and iguanas.
 Witness conservationists' inspiring efforts and learn how they are helping to repopulate the island with different species of endangered tortoises.

-Day 11: Go on an Excursion to an Uninhabited Island
+Day 11: Excursion to an Uninhabited Island

 Each island has a different landscape and its own unique flora and fauna.
 On Santa Fé, you'll find the endemic Santa Fé iguana, while colonies of sea lions, frigatebirds, and blue-footed boobies are common on Seymour Norte.
 After an al fresco lunch on the yacht, spend the rest of the afternoon snorkeling at a nearby bay or beach, then return to civilization in Puerto Ayora, where you can savor your final night on the islands however you choose.